Ryan's Dismissal Of House Chaplain Sparks Outrage And Suspicion

 Democrat Gerry Connolly of Virginia told NPR, "Why wouldn't you counsel him to do better if there was a problem?
 Why wouldn't you give him to the end of this Congress which is the end of this year so that he can gracefully exit?"

-The murkiness has led to allegations from Democrats—which Ryan has further denied—that the decision involved in part a November prayer on the House floor in which Conroy appeared to criticize the GOP's tax cut legislation and included the line: "May their efforts these days guarantee that there are not winners and losers under new tax laws, but benefits balanced and shared by all Americans."
+The murkiness has led to allegations from Democrats, which Ryan has further denied, that the decision involved in part a November prayer on the House floor in which Conroy appeared to criticize the GOP's tax cut legislation and included the line: "May their efforts these days guarantee that there are not winners and losers under new tax laws, but benefits balanced and shared by all Americans."

-There is also reports that some lawmakers were dissatisfied with his service, but no one has stepped forward to criticize Conroy.
+There are also reports that some lawmakers were dissatisfied with his service, but no one has stepped forward to criticize Conroy.
 Pelosi disputed that members on her side of the aisle ever voiced opposition to the chaplain.
 "During Father Conroy's entire service, I've never received a complaint from our members about him pastoring to the needs of the House," she said Friday.